dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_xADComputer/README.md

 # Description

-The xADComputer DSC resource will manage computer accounts within Active Directory.
+The ADComputer DSC resource will manage computer accounts within Active Directory.
 This resource can be used to provision a computer account before the computer is added to the domain.
 These pre-created computer objects can be used with offline domain join, unsecure domain Join and RODC domain join scenarios.